 Studio 303 works against all forms of discrimination, whether physical, cultural, monetary or social.
-These initiatives are a commitment to this goal, though we recognize that they do not support all artists in our community.
+To this end, we offer sliding scale ticketing to our events and occasional child-minding services as well as the initiatives below.
 We continue to work actively through the development of these programs and new initiatives – on the basis of inclusion, generosity, respect and love.
-Anyone facing barriers to access our activities or services is invited to contact us at email@example.com.
+Anyone facing barriers to access our activities or services is invited to contact us at firstname.lastname@example.org.
 We will do our best to respond to requests.

 Studio 303 is offering 25+ workshop bursaries to artists who identify as Indigenous, Black, and/or as a person of colour, disabled or Deaf artists, and trans artists.